Pioneer packs

 After Svejbæksnævringen, you'll find Slåensø on your left, and with its crystal clear spring water one of Denmark's cleanest freshwater lakes.

-The Paradise Islands are also to the left, and if you have the time, you can sail to Paradise and experience this beautiful area.
+The Paradise Islands are also to the left, and if time permits, you can sail to Paradise and experience this beautiful area.

-Now you pass through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on the right-hand side and you set up camp for the night.
+Continue through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on the right-hand side, and set up camp for the night.
 A short walk into Sejs brings you to shopping and places to eat.
 It's a lovely scenic park-like area with space for ball games.
 There is also a swimming area that is "fenced in".

 Day 5: